alphagov/gds-way/programming-languages.md

 In the past we've had problems operating and maintaining products written in Node.js.
 We suspect that this is because:

-- It's younger and less mature than other tools we use
+- It's younger and less mature than Java, Python and Ruby
 - We have fewer developers with Node.js skills than other tools we use

 Because both of these points should gradually improve over time, we think